anoriangit/agon-vdp/README.md

 This version of the VDP can be built enabling a feature named BIG_FONTS Enabling this will increase the font buffer in RAM from the default 2k to 8k.
 This allows using fonts with dimensions of up to 16x16.

 Note that, without BIG_FONTS support, even 8x16 fonts are limited to supporting ASCII codes ranging from 32 to 127.
-While this will be ok for many applications it might not be acceptable to some.
+While this will be ok for many applications it might not be acceptable to all.
 In this case you will have to limit yourself to using the standard 8x8 font size (or smaller).

 ### User Fonts